mpaldridge/mpaldridge.github.io/_posts/2022-08-05-long-new-yorker.md

 ## David Remnick editorship (1998–)

-**[Sisterhood](https://www.newyorker.com/magazine/2025/02/17/the-nuns-trying-to-save-the-women-on-texas-death-row)** (2025, 22k words).
-On nuns who work with prisoners on death row.
+**[Sisterhood](https://www.newyorker.com/magazine/2025/02/17/the-nuns-trying-to-save-the-women-on-texas-death-row) by Lawrence Wright** (2025, 22k words).
+On nuns who work with prisoners on death row (100th anniversary issue).

 **[The Plague Year](https://www.newyorker.com/magazine/2021/01/04/the-plague-year) by Lawrence Wright** (2021, 30k words).
 On the coronavirus pandemic.
 Expanded into the book of the same title.